SunnieShen/CCST9077/CCST9077 notes.md

 	- difference: disorder (thermodynamics)VS order(biology, gene)
 -  same? connection?
 	- only need probability(some randomness) to define information
-	- geting rid of the all the external things e.g. language
+	- getting rid of all the external things, e.g. language
-	- challenge: all theoryis based on some laws, but how come we derive these basic laws?
+	- Challenge: all theories are based on some laws, but how come we derive these basic laws?
-		- informati on can be the one concept to close these problem
+		- information can be the one concept to close these problems
 		- closed reasoning
 - information is superior
 	- physics: start with laws &rarr; derive everything
 	- but where does a law come from (infinite regression)
 	- answer: information
 		- capable of explaining itself
-- why not spontaneous generation of information
+- Why not spontaneous generation of information
 	- not faith/ god/ religion
 	- infinite regression &rArr; more complex
 	- might never get there, but follow the scientific method
 	- make sense for oneself
-- socially generated construct: emotion/ free well/ aethetic/ love &rArr; no idea
+- socially generated construct: emotion/ free will/aesthetic/ love &rArr; no idea
 	- quantum physics: grey between black and white
-	- probability: something genuine randomness
+	- probability: something genuinely random
-- humanity information
+- human information
 	- meaningful information: different context
-- are we immortal
+- Are we immortal
 	- copy/ ethical issue?
 - important phase of development
 	- information consistently being created
-	- symphasis, explain using a set of only a few rules
+	- emphasis, explain using a set of only a few rules
 	- hope
 ### L2
 **MOORE’S LAW:** #transistors doubles/ 2 year
-- summarize, observation
+- summarise, observation
 - intel: integrated electronics
 - 3nm: r of atoms ~0.1nm, of hair ~50,000nm
-- end of Moore's law?
+- End of Moore's law?
 	- new approach: quantum mechanics (state of the atom)&rArr; new type of computers
 	- • new units of information: qubits instead of bits
 	  • new ways to transmit information: quantum communication